avichalp/verifiable-randomness/README.md

-# Verifiable Random Lottery
+# Verifiable Randomness

 **Note: This project is a learning exercise should not be used in production**

+Blockchains are notoriously deterministic.
 Chainlink provides a source of [verifiable randomess](https://docs.chain.link/docs/chainlink-vrf/) on the blockchain.

 > Chainlink VRF (Verifiable Random Function) is a provably-fair and verifiable source of randomness designed for smart contracts.
 Smart contract developers can use Chainlink VRF as a tamper-proof random number generator (RNG) to build reliable smart contracts for any applications which rely on unpredictable outcomes: